Advice to planning authorities for planning applications affecting phosphorus sensitive river Special Areas of Conservation

 Avoidance and mitigation measures

-Measures intended to avoid or reduce the harmful effects of a plan or project on SACs should not be considered at the screening stage for likely significant effect.
+As a result of the 'People over Wind' ruling (case C-323/17), mitigation measures intended to avoid or reduce the harmful effects of a plan or project on SACs should not be considered at the screening stage for likely significant effect.

-The efficacy and reliability of any mitigation measures should be established through the appropriate assessment.
+The efficacy and reliability of any mitigation measures should be established through the Appropriate Assessment.

-Planning authorities should seek evidence from developers who are proposing measures to avoid or mitigate potential phosphorus impacts, demonstrating those measures are guaranteed, effective, reliable, timely and will be maintained for the lifetime of the development.
+Planning Authorities should seek evidence from developers who are proposing measures to avoid or mitigate potential phosphorus impacts, demonstrating those measures are guaranteed, effective, reliable, timely and will be maintained for the lifetime of the development.

-We also advise planning authorities to seek confirmation that the proposed measures can be legally enforced.
+We also advise Planning Authorities to seek confirmation that the proposed measures can be legally enforced.

-- how the measure would avoid or reduce adverse effects on the SAC (considering the predicted duration of the effects);
+- detailing how the measure(s) would avoid or reduce adverse effects on the SAC (considering the predicted duration of the effects)

-- how the measure will be implemented, and by whom;
+- confirming how the measure(s) will be implemented, and by whom

-Advice for the review of local development plans (LDPs)
+Advice for the review of Local Development Plans (LDPs)

-All LDPs should be screened to determine whether any policies are likely to have a significant effect on a river SAC
+All LDPs should be screened to determine whether any policies are likely to have a significant effect on a river SAC.

 - discharges are direct to surface waters; or